-Exports of food and live animals were down 2 per cent, while manufacturing, machinery and transport equipment all shrank by around 8 per cent.
+Exports of food and live animals were down 2 per cent, while manufacturing, machinery and transport equipment all contracted by around 8 per cent.

 The divergence is likely down to what the state-funded Economic and Social Research Institute (ESRI) previously described as “a concentration of Irish exports in lockdown-resistant sectors.”

-Domestic-focused sectors of Ireland’s economy contracted last year as many businesses were forced to close for months on end by lockdowns, driving unemployment to record levels.
+Domestic-focused sectors of Ireland’s economy contracted last year as many businesses were forced to close for several months, driving unemployment to record levels.